deviceinsight/kafkactl/README.md

 kafkactl produce my-topic --key=my-key --value=my-value --partition=2
 ```

-Additionally, a different partitioning scheme can be used. when a `key` is provided the default partitioner
+Additionally, a different partitioning scheme can be used.
+When a `key` is provided the default partitioner
 uses the `hash` of the `key` to assign a partition. so the same `key` will end up in the same partition:
 ```bash
 # the following 3 messages will all be inserted to the same partition